CamilaBasualdoCibils/AtlasNet/README.md

 - **Cartograph** — Next.js dashboard that visualizes connection telemetry, shard topology, and heuristic state from InternalDB.

 **Deprecated / in progress:**

-- **Game Coordinator** — Deprecated.
-A new solution is being implemented (separate from this repo’s current runtime).
 - Code under **`exc/`** directories is **deprecated** and should not be used or referenced; only non-`exc` sources are current.

 ## Architecture (high level)